sesvxace/enhanced-events/README.md

 Usage
 -----------------------------------------------------------------------------
-  This script is controlled through tags placed in comments boxes on event pages as well as through the Conditions hash in the `SES::EnhancedEvents` module.
+  This script is controlled through tags placed in comments boxes on event pages as well as through the Conditions hash in the `SES::Events` module.
 Instructions for the hash are detailed in the module itself, while information about the tags is provided here.

-##Event Comment Tags:
+###Event Comment Tags:

 `<Adjusted !XY!: !Val!>`